ewcloud/ewc-ansible-role-ipa-client-disenroll/README.md

 | ipa_server_hostname | IPA server host name.
 Example: `ldap`| `string` | n/a | yes |
 | ipa_admin_username  | IPA Directory Manager/Admin username | `string` | n/a | yes |
 | ipa_admin_password | IPA Directory Manager/Admin password | `string` | n/a | yes |

-## Final Environment
-> 💡 No new dependencies are installed in the final environment.
-Only configuration changes on pre-install packages.

-Applying this template will trigger a configuration change on the IPA server against which the IPA client (i.e. your target host), was previously registered.
-Upon successful completion, users will no longer be able to use LDAP credentials to access the target host, nor will its previous FQDN be resolvable by other hosts in the subnet.

 ## Changelog
 All notable changes (i.e. fixes, features and breaking changes) are documented